Esri/arcgis-maps-sdk-toolkit-qt/uitools/toolkitcpp/README.md

 ## Options to use the components in your project

-There are two options to make use of the Qt Quick UI components depending on your Qt Creator app development build configuration (qMake or CMake):
+There are two options to make use of the Qt Quick UI components depending on your Qt Creator app development build configuration (qmake or CMake):

 ### OPTION 1: Qt Creator projects built using qMake (making use of the toolkitcpp.pri file)